anastasiaarsky/email-spam-classification/reports/results.md

 ## Part 1: Results after the Reproduction of Available Solutions

 My goal at this stage was to research publicly available solutions for both the Enron Spam and Spam Assassin datasets, and reproduce their results.
 I settled on experimenting with a **Random Forest Classifier** and a **Recurrent Neural Network** (LSTM) model as those two models seemed to outperform any others for both datasets.

+The Jupyter Notebook containing the code can be found at: [`notebooks/ReproductionOfAvailableSolutions.ipynb`](https://github.com/anastasiaarsky/production_repo/blob/main/notebooks/ReproductionOfAvailableSolutions.ipynb).

 ### Results